 Days 5-7: Manu

 With over 1000 different species of bird – that’s more than Europe and North America combined in an area the size of Switzerland, Manu has justifiably been described as the best place for birding anywhere in the world.
 Accessible only by boat, along the Madre de Dios and Manu Rivers, this really is a way of getting away from it all while still living in comfort in one of the area’s many lodges.
 Enjoy a host of rainforest species unique to this region, plus more familiar bird families such as herons and raptors, and other specialities such as Orinoco goose.
 Manu is also one of the best places in Peru to see mammals, and although the ultimate prize – the jaguar – is very elusive, you have a good chance of seeing tapirs, capybaras, giant river otters and a host of monkeys.
-Green Tours runs a series of small-group tours led by expert guides, to show you the delights of this pristine location.
+A series of small-group tours are available led by expert guides, to show you the delights of this pristine location.
+Local wildlife specialists: Green Tours, Manu Birding Lodge

 If you have time, we suggest three optional extensions, each of which will provide new birding experiences amidst very different locations.